designstem/projects/frequency/index.md

 <p/>

+<f-icon-heading icon="activity">Discuss</f-icon-heading>
-><f-icon-heading icon="activity" size="small">Discuss</f-icon-heading>*What are you findings regarding different shapes of waves? <br>
+1. What are you findings regarding different shapes of waves? <br>
-How can frequency be interpreted in other visual ways?*
+2. How can frequency be interpreted in other visual ways?

 <br>
 <p/>